 Let's get this out of the way right away: The Platinum Card® from American Express isn't for everyone.

-It carries a sizable annual fee at $450 and requires a level of fiscal responsibility many consumers find too daunting to take on.
-But for those with excellent credit and strong fiscal discipline, The Platinum Card® from American Express offers unique perks and benefits that make membership well worth it.
+It carries a sizable annual fee at $550 and requires a level of fiscal responsibility many consumers find too daunting to take on.
+But for those with excellent credit and strong fiscal discipline, The Platinum Card® from American Express offers unique perks and benefits that make membership well worth it, and that led us to name this card the 2018 Editor's Choice pick for Best Luxury Credit Card.

 The Platinum Card® from American Express Essentials